soniasu831/group18minussivahackathon/README.md

 Parameters: Location (determined by site id), and the distribution **Description:** The time to failure (TTF) per solar panel is calculated by subtracting the commissioning date (start date) from the failure occurrence time for each panel.
 This involves generating a new column representing TTF by computing the difference between failure timestamps and the start of operation.
 These TTF values are then used to fit reliability distributions that model the failure probability over time.
 This statistical modeling supports predicting when panels will fail, facilitating proactive maintenance and replacement scheduling based on calculated failure risks and characteristic life parameters.
 Outputs include data frames and summary reports to aid operational decision-making.

-**Function used: Lambda per site**
+###Lambda per site - Function

-Inputs: Date, threshold, efficiency, installation date, site id
+####Inputs: Date, threshold, efficiency, installation date, site id
-Parameters: Mean, location (determined by site id), and the distribution **Description:** Lambda (λ) per site represents the failure rate, indicating the frequency of solar panel failures over a specified time interval at that site. λ quantifies how often failures occur, assuming a constant failure rate, and feeds into reliability distributions.
+Parameters: Mean, location (determined by site id), and the distribution

+####Description: Lambda (λ) per site represents the failure rate, indicating the frequency of solar panel failures over a specified time interval at that site. λ quantifies how often failures occur, assuming a constant failure rate, and feeds into reliability distributions.

-Process Indices – Performance Index
+### Process Indices – Performance Index Function

-Function used: PPK relative to specification limits
+#### Function used: PPK relative to specification limits
-Inputs: mu (mean (efficiency), sigma sd(efficiency), LCL, UCL **Description:** Ppk (Process Performance Index) measures how well a process performs relative to its specification limits by considering both centering (mean) and overall variability (standard deviation) in real operation.
+Inputs: mu (mean (efficiency), sigma sd(efficiency), LCL, UCL

+#### Description: Ppk (Process Performance Index) measures how well a process performs relative to its specification limits by considering both centering (mean) and overall variability (standard deviation) in real operation.
 The x ˉ is the sample mean, s is the sample standard deviation, and USL and LSL are upper and lower specification limits, respectively.
 It reflects the actual performance, including any shifts or drifts

 Function used: PPK for each solar panel
 Inputs: panel data, power specs, mu (mean (efficiency), sigma sd(efficiency), LSL, USL
 Parameters: USL, LSL, Mean & Sd

-**Function used: SPC**
+#SPC
 Inputs: panel id, variable, date
 Parameters: Daily peaks, sigma short, moving range statistics, lines for average chart Function used: ggplot